 We are using the index jahia.title, this index contains the title of the pages, and the index jahia.containerfield_my_templates_generictext_inserttext is a specific field defined in the .cnd file that contains the text of the pages.
 In this query we are giving the weight of 9 when the complete phrase exists in the title, the weight of 5 is assigned if one term of the search is in the title, and the weight of 1 is assigned when the term is in the body.

 This string manipulation can be done by creating a java function in the template set project.
 So, you can create your custom queries depending on your needs.
-For more information about the available queries operators, you can check here.

 The following screen shows the results for this query.
 The first hit has the word “Andromeda Galaxy” in the title, the second hit has the word “Andromeda in its title”, and the rest have the word Galaxy or Andromeda in their body.